yzjedu/cs151-lab6-antonio_liv_lab6/algorithm.md

 - Parameter: how much money is being deposited
 - Return: updated balance
 - Algorithm:
-    1. Prompt the user to enter the amount to deposit.
     2. Check if the deposit amount is a valid positive integer:
         1. Convert the input to an integer.
         1. If the amount is positive, add it to `current_balance`.
         1. Display the new balance to the user.
-       3. otherwise:
-             1. Output an error message requesting a valid positive number.

 - Purpose: calculate withdrawal of funds
 - Name: withdraw